Economic Value Added (EVA) and Infinite Banking

 This is the superpower of Infinite Banking … the ability to use your own money, but never stop its compound growth.
 And since compound growth is something that only gets better with time – aging like a fine wine – you reap the reward of

 And if that isn’t good enough on it’s own, it does even more!

 How does Infinite Banking improve EVA?

-But the multi-dimensional power of Infinite Banking is that it improves your Economic Value Added in another crucial way.
+But the multi-dimensional power of Infinite Banking is that it improves your net operating profit in another crucial way.

-Instead of removing your cash value (and resetting the compound growth curve), you collateralize it through policy loans.
+Instead of removing your cash value (and resetting the compound growth curve), you collateralize it through life insurance loans.

 These loans are then paid back, at interest.
 Because you pay back more than you took out, the collateralization process requires you to think through your capital’s cost.
 You’ll be more apt to ensure the profitability of your decision because you need to make enough money to repay your policy loan.